Burgestrand/weak_observable/README.md

 # WeakObservable [![Build Status](https://travis-ci.org/Burgestrand/weak_observable.png?branch=master)](https://travis-ci.org/Burgestrand/weak_observable)

-WeakObservable is very similar to Observable from ruby’ standard library, but with the very important difference in that it allows it’s subscribers to be garbage collected.
+WeakObservable is very similar to Observable from ruby’ standard library, but with the very important difference in that it allows its subscribers to be garbage collected.

 ## Usage